vtenfys/reaware/README.md

 pnpm run dev
 ```

-This launches [React DevTools](https://www.npmjs.com/package/react-devtools) alongside the app itself.
+This launches Chrome DevTools and [React DevTools](https://www.npmjs.com/package/react-devtools) alongside the app itself, regardless of whether the app was built in development or production mode.

-**Note:** Your app must be built in development mode for React DevTools to function.

 Sometimes, the app may start before React DevTools are ready.
 If this occurs, right-click in the app window and select "Reload app".
 After reloading, React DevTools will connect.